-Teenagers aged 12-18 were given six ketamine IV infusions over the course of 2 weeks.
+Teenagers ages 12-18 were to have six ketamine IV infusions over the course of 2 weeks.
 Thirteen teenagers completed the clinical trial.
 The average Children’s Depression Ration Scale dropped by 42.5%.

 The ketamine infusions were well tolerated by the teens.
 Researchers found that participants who received higher doses due to their higher BMI had better results.
-Researchers note that this clinical trial was on a small scale, and that a larger scale, double-blind, randomized control study would need to be done.
+Researchers note that this clinical trial was on a small scale.
+And that a larger scale, double-blind, random control study would need to be done.
 However, the results were promising showing that doctors should be looking into this treatment method.

 Important questions still remain, such as optimal dose, patient selection, and long-term safety.
-Before ketamine should be suggested as an option for teenagers with treatment-resistant depression these questions need to be answered, but this study shows a promising future for the use of ketamine in helping reduce adolescence depression and suicidal behavior.
+Before ketamine should be available as an option for teenagers with treatment-resistant depression these questions need answers.
+But, this study shows a promising future for the use of ketamine in helping reduce adolescent depression and suicidal behavior.

 Are you searching ‘depression treatment near me’ for yourself or a loved one struggling with depression?
 If so, feel free to contact us.